• Skip to primary navigation

 • To this add chopped green chilies & chopped onion (pic 9-10).
 Cook for 2-3 minutes till the onion turns golden and soft (pic 11-12).

-1 teaspoon chilies, 1 cup onion
+1 tsp chilies, 1 cup onion

 further adding chopped onion & green chilies.